Environments

 Default Environment

 One environment is always marked as the default.
-The default environment is selected automatically when you open the project dashboard and is the target for CLI deployments when no --env flag is specified.
+The default environment is selected when you open the project dashboard and is the target for CLI deployments when no --env flag is specified.
 You can change the default from the environment's menu.

 Environment Variables